retgits/fdio/README.md

 ## Usage
 ```
+A command-line interface for the Flogo Dot IO website

 Usage:
   fdio [command]

 Available Commands:
+  backup      Performs a backup (upload) or restore (download) of a database file from Amazon S3
   crawl       Crawls GitHub to find new activities and triggers
   export      Export the database to a toml file
   help        Help about any command